NetLogo/BehaviorSpace-Extension/README.md

 #### bspace:duplicate-experiment *string*

-Make a copy of the current working experiment and rename the copy to the name specified in the first input.
+Make a copy of the current working experiment and rename the copy to the name specified in the first input, then set the current working experiment to the new experiment.
 An error will be thrown if no current working experiment has been set.

 Example: